-The type of vegetation that covers a terrestrial habitat is an important characteristic that can influence: foraging site selection (Thiele, Jeltsch, and Blaum 2008), reproduction (Thyen and Exo 2005), predator-prey interaction (Barbosa and Castellanos 2005), and thermoregulation (Parmenter and MacMahon 1983).
+Vegetation is key aspect of most landscapes in drylands.
+It covers a terrestrial habitat is an important characteristic that can influence: foraging site selection (Thiele, Jeltsch, and Blaum 2008), reproduction (Thyen and Exo 2005), predator-prey interaction (Barbosa and Castellanos 2005), and thermoregulation (Parmenter and MacMahon 1983) CLUNKY revise - clearly state three ways that vegetation is important - mechanistically - cover, soil retention, water dynamics? refuges for plants and animals. and then end with typically in drylands, shrubs are the dominant vegetation (citations), and thus shrubs are a useful set of target species to use in examining climate change impacts and strategies used by associated plants and animals to adapt to climate (citations). etc - set up flow….

 The state of California is home to many diverse landscapes, many which are dominated by a relatively high diversity of shrubs (Stuart and Sawyer 2001).
 Species such as Ephedra Californica (Mormon Tea) are known to be foundational plants, able to facilitate other taxa through various mechanistic pathways that include, but are not limited to, seed trapping, abiotic stress amelioration, herbivore protection, magnet pollination, facilitation-mediated secondary seed dispersal, and soil modification (Filazzola and Lortie 2014; Lortie, Filazzola, and Sotomayor 2016).
 An important agent of structural facilitation is shrub canopy (Filazzola et al. 2017).
 Canopy microclimates are generally cooler, more humid, and experience lower solar radiation compared to the open sites (Filazzola et al. 2017; Holzapfel and Mahall 1999).
 Shrubs fulfill a critical role; hence, more species are associated with shrubs than open spaces (Lortie, Filazzola, and Sotomayor 2016).
 Shrubs can be both expanding in cover in some grassland systems, yet declining in others.
-Given their incredible role as foundation species, it is both reasonable A) to test their role for simple functions such as thermal shelter for animals and B) directly test shelters through mimics as means to conserve heterogeneity in deserts for animals since conserving structural diversity in all ecosystems, in addition to species diversity is critical (Brooks 1999; Cowling et al. 1999; Morris 2000).
-Although shrubs can perform the above function, it would be ideal to have the capacity to mimic this to augment and enhance low shrub cover areas and serve as stopgap tools for conservation Moreover, it’s important to direct and sample value of more shelter in some dryland systems as a form of thermal refuges and alternate modes of conservation whilst landscape recovery is made and new shrubs are grown.
+Given their incredible role as foundation species, it is both reasonable A) to test their role for simple functions such as thermal shelter for animals and B) directly test shelters through mimics as means to conserve heterogeneity - yes I would argue this too - use all these ideas just set up logic in paragraph more clearly in deserts for animals since conserving structural diversity in all ecosystems, in addition to species diversity is critical (Brooks 1999; Cowling et al. 1999; Morris 2000).
+Although shrubs can perform the above function, it would be ideal to have the capacity to mimic this to augment and enhance low shrub cover areas and serve as stopgap tools for conservation great - I might move this to next paragraph.… Moreover, it’s important to direct and sample value of more shelter in some dryland systems as a form of thermal refuges and alternate modes of conservation whilst landscape recovery is made and new shrubs are grown.